tkng/rakai/README.md

 ## References

-  * Sida Wang and Chris Manning, "Baselines and Bigrams: Simple, Good Sentiment and Text Classification", Proceedings of the ACL, 2012
+  * Sida Wang and Chris Manning.
+"Baselines and Bigrams: Simple, Good Sentiment and Text Classification".
+Proceedings of the ACL, 2012.
+  * John Duchi, Elad Hazan, Yoram Singer.
+"Adaptive Subgradient Methods for Online Learning and Stochastic Optimization".
+JMLR, 2011.